giu2211/interactive-graphics/README.md

-# GGame: Where No One Has Gone Before
+# GGame: Where No One Has Gone Before 🚀

 *A Mars rover adventure built from scratch in Three.js*

-**Interactive Graphics Project ** · Prof. Marco Schaerf · Sapienza University of Rome
 Author: **Giulis Grossi** · July 2026 · project "GGame"
+Interactive Graphics Project, Sapienza University of Rome

 ## ▶ Play it now